Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/credential_management.md

 1. From the Marketplace *Home* screen, open a product and select the **Resources** tab.
 2. Click the **Key** icon that is displayed next to the resource.
 3. Complete the Request access form.
-Note that the *Request access name* is auto-populated.
+Note that **Request access name** is auto-populated.

     * Select a subscription.
     * Select an application.
 If you are a member in multiple teams, the subscriptions and the application must be owned by the same team.